albertvucinovic/chat.sh/README.md

 - **Multi-Model & Multi-Provider**: Seamlessly switch between different AI models from various providers (e.g., OpenAI, Anthropic, Google, local instances) right in the middle of a chat.
 - **Persistent Chat History**: Your conversation context is preserved when you switch models.
-- **Streaming Responses**: Responses from the assistant, including tool calls, are streamed live for a responsive feel.
+- **Streaming Responses**: Responses from the assistant, including tool calls and reasoning, are streamed live for a responsive feel.
 - **Interactive Tool Use**: The assistant can request to execute `bash` and `python` scripts, which you can approve or deny before they run.
 - **Configuration-Driven**:
     - `models.json`: Define the models you want to use with a unique display name for each model-provider pair.